 You must also meet the following specific criteria to apply for the Crisis Fund:

-- Your last published work must be dated no later than the last three months before the crisis emerged;
+- Your last published work must be dated no later than six months before the crisis emerged;

 - You must be able to provide evidence of the crisis and how it affects you directly.
 You may be asked to provide evidence of your income and outgoings; e.g. invoices, bills, bank statements.

 - You must be able to provide a date for the incident that drove you to apply for assistance.

 Complete and submit the application form in your preferred language.
 The application process will take between 1-3 weeks and our team will contact you directly.
 We aim to reply to every request but unfortunately, we cannot provide individual feedback to those we are unable to support.